MichaelSolati/geofirestore-js/README.md

 #### GeoFirestore.set(keyOrDocuments[, document, customKey])

 Adds the specified key - document pair(s) to this `GeoFirestore`.
 If the provided `keyOrDocuments` argument is a string, the single `document` will be added.
-The `keyOrDocuments` argument can also be an object containing a mapping between keys and documents allowing you to add several locations to GeoFirestore in one write.
-It is much more efficient to add several locations at once than to write each one individually.
+The `keyOrDocuments` argument can also be an object containing a mapping between keys and documents allowing you to add several documents to GeoFirestore in one write.
+It is much more efficient to add several documents at once than to write each one individually.

 If any of the provided keys already exist in this `GeoFirestore`, they will be overwritten with the new location values.
 Documents must have a `coordinates` field that is a Firestore GeoPoint.

 If you want to use a custom attribute as for the location pass the attribute as a string as the `customKey` argument.
 Keep in mind that if you pass an object of key - document pairs, then your `document` object should be `null`.

-Returns a promise which is fulfilled when the new location has been synchronized with the Firebase servers.
+Returns a promise which is fulfilled when the new document has been synchronized with the Firebase servers.

 Keys must be strings and [valid Firstore id](https://firebase.google.com/docs/database/web/structure-data).